deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 ‘Horse had the decency to look uncomfortable, and he seemed to be sobering quickly.
 Moorman was right about Crue-D versus sedatives.
 “I… shit, man.”

 Murray did his best to put an arm round the younger man’s shoulders, and made it slightly more than halfway.
 “I been at this even longer than Stainless,” he said.
-“And...
-Ye’re not alone.
+“And...Ye’re not alone.
 Okay?
 Every poor bastard who stays in this business long enough comes up against their dark side one day.”

 “...You always seem so calm.”